 Ulster University continues with its internationally lunchtime performances in Magee Campus.
 The region is very famous for its music and musicians.
 Including traditional music such as the Air for Oh Danny Boy.

 Celebrate Halloween at the greatest Halloween event from the River Mourne to the Banks of the Foyle.
 A three-day party is full of fun and excitement.
 Derry has become well- known all over the world as one of the best Halloween Destination.
 You really don’t want to miss Derry around Halloween, an unforgettable experience.

 Derry’s transport network is composed of a set of modern and old roads and railways running throughout the city and county.
 The Craigavon Bridge and the Foyle Bridge, the longest bridge in Ireland, are the way to cross the River Foyle.
 Derry is also considered as a major transport hub for travel throughout the nearby county, County Donegal.

 The subsidiaries of Translink, the Northern Ireland Transport Holding Company, operate most public transport in Northern Ireland.
-Ulster bus, as a public transport and as a part of Translink is used to run the city’s internal bus network and the connection with other towns in the same region.
+Ulster bus, as a means of public transport and as a part of Translink is used to run the city’s internal bus network and the connection with other towns in the same region.

 Busses are now run by Ulsterbus Foyle, and about 13 routes across the city into the suburban areas is offered, excluding a free Rail Link Bus which runs from the Waterside Railway Station to the city centre and an Easibus link which connects to the Waterside and Drumahoe, lies in the east of Derry.